Daikatana: Unofficial patch

 Daikatana v1.3 (also referred to as the "1.3 patch") is an unofficial patch project started by modder and IT professional Frank Sapone and other modders.

 Upon request, Romero sent the complete source code for version 1.2 of the game to Sapone.
 However, the hard drive that was sent corrupted.
 After shelving it for five years, Sapone successfully compiled the source code.
-After this, Sapone enlisted help of other modders to help work on the patch.
+After this, Sapone enlisted the help of other modders to help work on the patch.
 Reportedly, by playing multiplayer matches of the game, it has helped Sapone find bugs and test the code's stability.
 In 2014, the first version of the patch was released.
-It's currently under active development.
+It is currently under active development.

 The project aims to fix various issues the game was criticized for and make general improvements: